geudde/attic-chest/pages/03.season-2/12.meeting-24/12.roscius/docs.md

 Who made the black-plush breeches,
 That Lord Willoughby de Broke,
 &emsp;Had bespoke.
-&emsp;*I* longed to see.”
+&emsp;*I* longed to see.

-“At last to Chandos Street we came in spite of weather,
+At last to Chandos Street we came in spite of weather,
 And when Lord Willoughby de Broke
 &emsp;Had re-bespoke
 &emsp;The breeches,